baradm100/introduction-to-tests/README.md

 # Introduction to tests

 This is the code for the presentation on introduction to tests.
+You can view the presentation [here](https://docs.google.com/presentation/d/1jBXMHS9i75KGAT84e3XzDQrikM932QOcZmUuU-kigAg/edit?usp=sharing).

 ## Steps